omercankoc/swift-handbook/Fundamental/Optionals.md

 ```
 Value is Nil!
 ```

 ## Nil Coalescing
-It is used if we want to return a default value for cases where the optional variable is nil.
 ```swift
 var value : Int? = nil
 let validatedValue = value ??
 0